 Familiarize Yourself With “Normal”

-In order to identify signs of concern, it’s helpful to first consider how a healthy turkeyUnless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. typically looks and acts.
-While all turkeysUnless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. are unique individuals, there are some general characteristics that most healthy turkeys will present.
-However, in addition to familiarizing yourself with how a healthy turkey should look and act, getting to know the individuals in your care is equally, if not more, important so that you can learn what is normal for each individual in your care.
+In order to identify signs of concern, it’s helpful to first consider how a healthy turkey typically looks and acts.
+While all turkeys are unique individuals, there are some general characteristics that most healthy turkeys will present.
+While it’s important to familiarize yourself with how a healthy turkey typically looks and acts, of equal importance is getting to know the individuals in your care so that you can learn what is normal for each resident.
 It’s also important to keep in mind that turkeys, particularly males, can change certain aspects of their appearance (such as the color of the skin on their head and neck and the length of their snood).
 Males (and sometimes even females) can also puff themselves up, changing the appearance of the shape and size of their body.
 Therefore, there may be a few different versions of “normal” for each turkey resident in your care.

 Recognizing that every turkey is an individual, in general, a healthy turkey should:

-- Have clean feathers on their bum
+• Have clean feathers on their bum and should preen their feathers regularly

 Turkey Droppings